 This course examines the law, legal profession and legal institutions from a variety of traditional social-science perspectives.
 The primary frames of reference are sociological and social psychological.
 The objective of the course is to expose students to a variety of interdisciplinary perspectives on law and to encourage the examination of law-related phenomena through the literature of multiple disciplines.
 Topics to be covered include law as a social institution, law as a social-control mechanism, a history of law in the United States, the U.S. criminal justice system, philosophies of law, law and psychology, comparative legal cultures, and law and social change.
 This survey course is intended to encourage and facilitate a critical study of law in society and serve as a foundation from which to pursue the study of law and legal issues in other curricular offerings.
 This interdisciplinary course does not count toward the completion of any diversification requirement.
 This is required for the law and society concentration.
-Prerequisite: sophomore standing.
+No prerequisite.
+Sophomore standing.
 Offered every fall.

 This course has been designed as a discussion course with a series of mini-research assignments.
 The course focuses on the role and contributions of sociology and the social sciences to the conceptualization of law and legal policymaking.
 Course materials will draw upon research performed primarily within the context of the American civil and criminal justice system.
 We also will examine some prevalent notions about what law is or should be, legal behavior and practices, and justifications for resorting to law to solve social problems.
 Through the use of mini-research assignments, students will gain an appreciation for the complexity and far-reaching impact that the social sciences have upon social policymaking and legal policymaking as well as the difficulty of determining or measuring law and its impact.
 This course is highly recommended for students participating in the John W. Adams Summer Scholars Program in Socio-legal Studies.
 This counts toward the methods requirement for the sociology major as equivalent to SOCY 271.
 This interdisciplinary course does not count toward the completion of any diversification requirement.
-Prerequisite: sophomore standing.
+No prerequisite.
+Sophomore standing.
 Offered every other year.

 The Law & Society Program's approach to the individual study course (IS) option is to emphasize flexibility while maintaining the academic integrity of the program's curriculum.
 The specific details of an IS course plan are to be negotiated between and among the students, faculty members and the program chair.
 IS courses may be offered within the Law & Society Program upon the request of a qualified student, depending primarily upon faculty interest and availability to supervise the student applying to take such a course.